 Blog Layout

-20 Questions To Ask When Hiring a Finance-As-A-Service Firm
+Questions To Ask When Hiring a Finance-As-A-Service Firm

+While it can be a relief to be able to hand the tedious and difficult work of dealing with your finances over to someone else, it can also be nerve-wracking.
 How in the world do you navigate the financial terrain of business?
-We’ve created a list of 20 questions that you should ask in order to determine whether hiring a finance-as-a-service firm is right for you.
+We’ve created a list of 20 questions that you should ask to determine whether hiring a finance-as-a-service firm is right for you.

-2. Why do I need a CFO?
+2. Why do I Need Virtual CFO Services?

-3. Why shouldn’t I just hire an accountant?
+3. Why Shouldn’t I just Hire an Accountant?

-While there are a number of businesses that do fine managing their own finances through bank accounts and point of sale services, hiring an accounting and finance team provides a vast amount of benefits.
+While there are a number of businesses that do fine managing their own finances through bank accounts and point-of-sale services, hiring an accounting and finance team provides a vast amount of benefits.

 If you would like to translate business strategy and financial performance to external constitutes, you will need an accounting team to capture historicals for comparison and compliance reasons.
 If you would like to translate them to potential bankers and investors, having strong financial acumen really backs you up and supports your storytelling.

-6. How critical is financial management and accounting for my business strategy?
+6. How critical is Financial Management and Accounting for my Business Strategy?

 Business strategy is basically the map of your business highlighting where you’re headed and how to get there.
+Financial management and accounting are imperative for business strategy because they make up huge portions of that map.

 With financial management, you are defining your performance metrics and translating them to your strategic goals.
 Accounting is used to capture the data so that you are able to measure your defined metrics.

-7. What’s the difference between accounting and FP&A?
+7. What’s the Difference Between Accounting and FP&A?

+Accounting departments focus mainly on company records, reports, and transactions, and FP&A focuses on the story behind the numbers.
 The differentiator can be as simple as this, accountants focus on the “what” and the FP&A center on the “why” when it comes to the state of your company’s finances.

 With a virtual FaaS firm, you are working with a company that has greatly invested in people, processes, systems, and technology.
 They know what they’re doing, they utilize modern tools, they are progressive, and they are at the top of their game.
 Part of their branding adopts values of sustainability and business continuity.